 REMINDER: In the case of COMBINED GRADES as at Rnd 9, a player can play in 2 teams within that one grade (as it is beyond their control) & remain there during finals IF they are in separate divisions come the finals split.
 If they end up in the same grade, they MUST choose which team they continue through finals with.

 e.
-All players to be registered/adding new players – From Rnd 1 of competition, all players must have completed their online registration and must sign on each night of competition.
-Checks are done and if players are found not to have completed the online registration then they will not be permitted to play; both the online registration and sign on sheet MUST correspond with each other.
-In the committee’s opinion, if a player is found not to be in the system regardless of fees paid, they will have to pay again.
-It is the delegate’s responsibility for each team to ensure that all players meet the requirements.
-The only time you can add to a team is through approval of the competition organiser and only for reasons of permanent injury or pregnancy.

-f.
 Players in multiple teams - No player can play in 2 teams within the same grade and can only play in maximum 2 teams (on the one night) if those teams are in separate grades.
 Be aware that you MUST pay twice, and games could clash in same timeslot so you could end up letting one team down.
 You cannot sign on for both teams if playing in the same timeslot unless you have played part of the game with both.
 If caught doing this, you may be suspended for a period at the discretion of the competition organiser or competition committee.
 Due to the increasing numbers of players doubling up, it is the players’ responsibility to inform the competition convener if a grade change causes them to end up in same grade.
 They will then be refunded a portion of their registration of the team they choose to pull out of.
 ALL Finals/Grand Finals will be played in one timeslot where possible pending Referees/linesman availability so keep this in mind when considering playing in 2 teams on the one night.

 IMPORTANT: ENSURE PLAYERS DOUBLING UP IN 2+ TEAMS (SAME NIGHT) ARE AWARE OF RULE COME FINALS TIME “Players can now participate in both teams from Semis onwards if they are in different grades.
 At any stage should games clash OR if all are played in 1 timeslot you need to be aware that you MUST play 1st half with one team & the 2nd half with the other team.
 The referee will have names of those players stipulated on the scorecard to ensure in this situation that only half a game with each team is played should both games clash.